BC-SECURITY/empire-docs/module-development/powershell-modules.md

-## TODO: Update instructions for git credential for starkiller sync

 # PowerShell Modules

 The [powershell\_template.yaml](https://github.com/BC-SECURITY/Empire/blob/master/empire/server/modules/powershell\_template.py) will help guide through the fields needed for writing a simple module.
 Of course, not every module will fit the simplest case.
 There are advanced options that we will discuss below.